mikeagn/CEC2013/README.md

   source code.
 - We also thank Dr. Mike Preuss, for his valuable help and contributions on the competition.
+- We really want to thank Eduardo Nobre Luis, and Fabricio Olivetti de Franca for providing us a first implementation of the competition in python.
+This version help us to redesign and re-implement the required infrastructure in python.

 --------------------------------------------------------------------------------
 -- LICENSE